jcaip/jcaip.github.io/_posts/2017-01-28-Corporate-Finance.md

 ### Income Statement
 `Revenue - Expenses = Income`
+**Common-Size Income Statement** - Divide by Total Sales to get a percentage
 + **Generally accepted accounting principles** - revenue is recognized when an exchange of goods or services occurs.
 Revenues shoud be matched with expenses.
 Income is reported when it is earned, even though no cash flow ahs necessarily occured.
 E.g. - selling for credit
 + **Noncash items** - exsist against revenues but do not affect cash flow.
     + *Deprecation* - the cost of equipment used up in the production process